antaalt/Aka/README.md

 ## RoadMap
 -   More robust physic engine or use third party like [Box2D](https://box2d.org/)
 -   Or simply add multiple shapes for colliders
--   Use stb_true_type for less big dependencies (freetype)
--   Use a package manager for better dependencies management
--   Add support for joystick
 -   ECS serialization
 -   [Let's work on a game](https://github.com/antaalt/AkaGame) !